-- Submit the Free Application for Federal Student Aid (FAFSA) online after January 1, but by March 1 for priority consideration of financial aid.
+Submit the Free Application for Federal Student Aid (FAFSA) online beginning October 1, 2017 for the 2018-2019 (fall 2018/spring 2019) academic year.
+Priority funding is March 1st (funds are limited).
+If you plan on attending during the 2017-2018 (fall 2017/spring 2018), the 2017-2018 FAFSA is available now.
 Include our school code, 002091, and retain your confirmation page for your records.

 Salisbury University has adopted the U.S. Department of Education's Shopping Sheet.
 You can view your Shopping Sheet via your GullNet account.
 There will be a link to your Shopping Sheet when you view your financial aid package.

-- Please review your 'To Do List' for missing documents.
+Please review your 'To Do List' for missing documents.
 Once our office receives all of the requested information we will verify your aid eligibility to either confirm or make a revision to your initial aid offer.
 If your aid offer is recalculated you will be notified by our office.
 Failure to respond within the requested timeframe may reduce your financial aid funding.

-- The awards listed on your initial Award Notification are based on full-time enrollment.
+The awards listed on your initial Award Notification are based on full-time enrollment.
 If you plan to enroll for less than 12 credits, you must submit the Course Load Change form indicating your planned number of credits for each term.
 Your financial aid may need to be updated based on the enrollment change.

-- Pay your bill prior to the due date in early August to avoid late fees
+Pay your bill prior to the due date in early August to avoid late fees

-- All students must meet financial aid Satisfactory Academic Progress (SAP) standards to maintain eligibility for financial aid awards.
+All students must meet financial aid Satisfactory Academic Progress (SAP) standards to maintain eligibility for financial aid awards.
 Students' academic progress will be evaluated at the conclusion of the fall, spring and summer semesters (if enrolled).

-- Continue to check your GullNet for additional email requests, award revisions, and requested documents.
+Continue to check your GullNet for additional email requests, award revisions, and requested documents.